leonplanken/robust-rail-evaluator/README.md

 In this environment cTORS has two main modes.
 - **Plan Evaluation mode (EVAL)**: evaluates a schedule plan (provided as input) - it is an automatic process specifying the validity of a plan
-- **Interactive mode (INTER)**: the user is aksed to chose an action to be executed in each state of the scenario
+- **Interactive mode (INTER)**: the user is asked to choose an action to be executed in each state of the scenario

 Usage is: